ACTIVITIES DURING VIETNAMESE NEW YEAR

 Unique boat race at Yen Tu Festival in Quang Ninh province

-The above is some activities during Tet Nguyen Dan.
-They show the reunited family happiness, best wishes in new year, gratitution to ancestor, teachers, grandparents and parents.
+The above are some activities during Tet Nguyen Dan.
+They show the reunited family happiness, best wishes in the new year, respect to ancestors, teachers, grandparents and parents.